matoy/AzureSubscriptionBudgetCheck/README.md

 ## Why this function app ?
 Azure provides data about spent money on subscriptions for the month.

 The forecasted spendings feature doesn't seem very accurate yet (at the time of this writing).
-Just a little example: you may received many forecasted alerts at the very beginning of the month.
+Just a little example: you may receive many forecasted alert notifcations at the very beginning of the month.

 This function app automatically gathers and outputs actual budget consumption by calling Azure API.

-It will also allow you to know if you already spend more money than you should have (budget amount / number of days in the month * today's number of the month compared to already spent money)
+It will also allow you to know if you already spent more money than you should have (already spent money compared to budget amount / number of days in the month * today's number of the month)

 Coupled with a common monitoring system (nagios, centreon, zabbix, or whatever you use), you'll automatically get alerted as soon as you reached you budget.
 </br>